CHAPTER TWENTY THREE

 The studio camera was so big and heavy that I sometimes had a difficult time getting the camera moved, but I enjoyed the challenges of live television.
 Later, as these shows became so popular, WIST radio broadcast a local show at Belk’s Department Store, which was the show’s sponsor, and featured live talent telling the background information on their current and past hits, and often giving a little insight into their personal lives.

-Occasionally, a recording artist that was performing at the Charlotte Coliseum would make an appearance or grant an interview, and I got to interview several stars.
+Occasionally, a recording artist that was performing at the Charlotte Coliseum would make an appearance or grant an interview during the program, and I got to interview several stars of the day.
 I had favorites, of course, and there were a couple that were disappointing because they were nothing like their public image.
-In most cases I got autographed photos, most of which were lost when I shipped a large box back to Missouri, with only a scant few brought back in my suitcase.
-Below is my photo at the controls of WYFM when radio commercials were either live or on tape reels.

-My theme song was Stolen Moments by the Oliver Nelson Septet, and I read poetry by classical and local bards, did all commercials live in a very mellow manner, and had featured telephone interviews with local jazz musicians, and occasionally, well known jazz artists making appearances locally.
+My jazz show theme song was Stolen Moments by the Oliver Nelson Septet, and I read poetry by classical and local bards, did all commercials live in a very mellow manner, and had featured telephone interviews with local jazz musicians, and occasionally, well known jazz artists making local appearances.

 One of my classmates, Hardy Paradise (real name) got hired by WIST after his internship, and was given the on-air name Rusty Morgan.
 He manned the afternoon shift and also auditioned all new records that recording companies submitted.